This year’s Honey Show will be held on the 26th September 2020.

-Our Honey Show on 21st September 2019 was held at St. John’s Church Hall, 20 Foxbush, Hildenborough, Tonbridge TN11 9HT.
+Last year’s Honey Show was held on 21st September 2019, for the first time at St. John’s Church Hall, 20 Foxbush, Hildenborough, Tonbridge TN11 9HT.

-There is ample parking at the rear, see this detail:-
+There is ample parking at the rear, click on this detail:-

 Enough time had to be allowed to complete staging by 10:30 a.m. as that is when judging commenced.